sashap100/Vassar-Dining-App/intellij/doc/use-cases/navigate.md

-# Use case: Manage Favorites
+# Use case: Navigate App

 ## 1. Primary actor and goals
 * __Reader/User__: wants to be able to browse CBA menu items and see reviews